-Kell Antoft was born on July 24, 1923 in Roskilde, Denmark.
-At the age of seven he immigrated to Canada with his parents, Otto and Asta (Rump) Antoft, settling in Winnipeg and later Lakeville, King's County, Nova Scotia.
-He received his early education in Kentville at the King's County Academy and later at Sir George Williams College in Montreal and Dalhousie University.
+Kell Antoft was a professor in Dalhousie's School of Public Administration and had a distinguished research career in local government, municipal planning, taxation and non-resident land ownership.
+Born on 24 July 1923 in Roskilde, Denmark, at age seven Antoft immigrated to Canada with his parents, Otto and Asta (Rump) Antoft, eventually settling in Lakeville, Nova Scotia.
+He received his early education at the King's County Academy and later at Sir George Williams College, Montreal, and Dalhousie University.

-Antoft served as a Royal Canadian Air Force navigator from 1943 to 1946.
-He settled in Montreal after the war, where he founded two successful businesses: Viking Air Service and Nordic Biochemicals Ltd. He served as President of the former from 1946 until 1956.
-Under his Presidency of Nordic Biochemicals (1951 to 1956), the company conducted foundational growth hormone research with its isolation for the first time ever of growth hormones from the human pituitary gland.
+Antoft was a keen hosteller and founded the Nova Scotia branch of the Canadian Hostelling Association in 1938, remaining active in the hostelling movement for many decades as a member of the Trustee Committee.
+From 1943-1946 he served as a Royal Canadian Air Force navigator and settled in Montreal after the war, where he founded two successful businesses: Viking Air Service and Nordic Biochemicals Ltd. Under his presidency of Nordic Biochemicals (1951-1956), the company conducted foundational growth hormone research.

 Fonds was donated by Kell Antoft in three accessions.
 The first accession (2002-012) was donated by Kell Antoft in 2002.
 The second accession (2005-024) was donated by Henson College in 2005.
 The third accession was transfered from Nova Scotia Archives and Records Management in 2010.